 Multi-Institutional Study of Leadership (MSL), leadership studies

-Dr. Julie E. Owen is an Assistant Professor of Leadership and Integrative Studies in the School of Integrative Studies (formerly New Century College), George Mason University, where she teaches courses on socially responsible leadership, civic engagement, and community-based research.
+Dr. Julie E. Owen is an Associate Professor of Leadership and Integrative Studies in the School of Integrative Studies (formerly New Century College), George Mason University, where she teaches courses on socially responsible leadership, civic engagement, and community-based research.
 She is a scholar for the National Clearinghouse for Leadership Programs and is co-editor of both editions of the Handbook for Student Leadership Development (Jossey-Bass).
 She is active on several national research teams, including serving as PI of the Multi-Institutional Study of Leadership - Institutional Survey (MSL-IS) and a research team member with the Leadership Identity Development (LID) project.
 She is a frequent presenter, consultant, and keynote speaker on topics related to leadership, social change, and organizational development.